ngmeijer/FlowfieldAI/README.md

 To increase performance even more, the level could be divided into an octree, depending on the location of enemies so that we don't waste resources on empty cells.

+Please refer to [the project wiki](https://github.com/ngmeijer/FlowfieldAI/wiki) to read some of the code snippets.
 [Project demonstration](https://www.youtube.com/watch?v=6RQRLQWzzUk&t=5s)

 Here, you can see a flowfield without any calculations applied to it and AI agents placed on random cells.